 3.3.9.
 The vehicle should be designed to be resilient to cyber attacks;

 3.3.10.
-The vehicle should be designed with the capability to detect cyber attacks and respond appropriately.
+The vehicle should be designed with the capability to detect cyber attacks and respond appropriately;

+3.3.11.
+Access to vehicle services and functions should be controlled and available only to authorized parties;

+3.3.12.
+Access to personal data of drivers and passengers should be controlled and available only to authorized parties;

+3.3.13.
+Vehicles should log relevant data, which can be used for post incident analysis and forensics.

 IV.
 Threats to vehicles